Malibu Securities Lawyer

 • Limited time to recover from significant investment losses

-FINRA maintains a Securities Helpline for Seniors to address financial exploitation concerns.
-Our firm works closely with families to identify, document, and pursue claims involving elder financial abuse by brokers and investment advisors.
+FINRA maintains a Securities Helpline for Seniors to address concerns affecting older investors.
+Our firm works with families to identify, document, and pursue securities claims involving unsuitable recommendations, excessive trading, unauthorized transactions, and misrepresentation by brokers or investment advisers.

 The FINRA Arbitration Process Explained